 This chapter briefly describes the CHEOPS instrument and platform design.
-This includes the orbit and visibility constraints and also the camera design.
-The different instrument modes are briefly outlined and the science data product, which is downlinked to ground, is described.
-In the second part the expected performances are given in form of the noise budget.
+This includes the orbit and visibility constraints and the camera design.
+The different instrument modes are briefly outlined, and the science data product, which is downlinked to ground, is described.
+In the second part, the expected performances are given in the form of a noise budget.